buildbot/buildbot/master/docs/manual/cfg-workers.rst

                       properties={ 'os':'solaris' }),
     ]

-.. index:: Build Slaves; limiting concurrency
+.. index:: Workers; limiting concurrency

 The :class:`Worker` constructor can also take an optional ``max_builds`` parameter to limit the number of builds that it will execute simultaneously::